rodrigodg1/bbs-mqtt-tls/BBS-with-MQTT-and-TLS/README.md

 [![MATTR](./docs/assets/mattr-logo-square.svg)](https://github.com/mattrglobal)

-# BBS-signatures with MQTT and TLS
+# BBS-signatures with MQTT without TLS

 This repository is the home to a performant multi-message digital signature algorithm implementation which supports deriving zero knowledge proofs that enable selective disclosure from the originally signed message set.